Coin Metrics' State of the Network: Issue 149

 From Ukraine to Turkey to other regions, real-world examples of crypto adoption are increasingly highlighting the promise of public blockchains.
 But there is still much to build as some of the fragilities of a still-nascent ecosystem are also becoming more apparent.

-Ultimately, recent events are providing valuable information to policymakers and other industry participants that could lead to productive regulatory clarity and opportunity for development.
+Ultimately, recent events are providing valuable information to policymakers and other industry participants that could lead to productive regulatory clarity and development.
 Q2 is bound to be full of new discussion and focus around crypto’s growing role across the globe.

 Coin Metrics’ Q1 Updates